EA SDS Training My Bookings My Learning Portal More

 Evaluating the impact of inquiry on classroom practice and pupil learning.

 Participants will attend all sessions and will be supported to engage in inquiry-based practice between sessions.
-Each session will be supported by featured modules / inputs from practitioners.
-These sessions are intended as a starting point for participants to consider exploring and developing one or more of the above themes in more detail, which they may wish to pursue with their designated School Improvement Professional.
+Each session will be supported by featured modules or inputs from practitioners.
+These sessions are intended as a starting point for participants to consider exploring and developing one or more of the above themes in more detail, which they may wish to pursue with their designated Education Partner.

-Please note: This programme is available to ALCs or individual schools and can be accessed through the school's SIPP or ALC Link Officer.
+Please note: This programme is available to ALCs or individual schools and can be accessed through the school's Education Partner or ALC Link Officer.

 Transforming Classroom Practice – Using Evidence to Lead the Develop...